TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 );
 ~~~

-This allows us to render the child component alongside the parent, through an [`Outlet`](https://reactrouter.com/en/main/components/outlet)!
+This allows us to render the child component alongside the parent, through an [Outlet component](https://reactrouter.com/en/main/components/outlet)!
 We can rewrite the Profile component to add an `Outlet` which will get replaced by the various profiles when that route is visited!

 ~~~jsx
 import { Outlet } from "react-router-dom";